 You Must Clearly Define a Discipline Before You Can Truly Master It

-What is marketing?
 It sounds like a simple question, but if you were to ask a thousand business owners what marketing actually is, you’d probably get a thousand different answers.

 Some would say marketing is to do with advertising, or branding, or Google Ads or email campaigns.
 Not many would be able to give you a clearly defined answer.
-The problem is, it's impossible master a discipline unless you can precisely define what it actually is.